-As the Chicago Cubs prepare to take the field today and return to the postseason for the first time since 2008, and as that snake-bitten franchise seeks to end the longest World Series drought in MLB history, I thought it timely to examine the Cubbies section of our Green Parrot Sports Wall, particularly the centerpiece, an original, authentic SHAWON-O-METER.
+As the snake-bitten Chicago Cubs franchise prepares to take the field today and even-up their NLCS series with The Dodgers, overcome 108 years of failure, and mercifully end the longest World Series drought in MLB history, I thought it timely to again examine the Cubbies section of our Green Parrot Sports Wall, particularly the centerpiece, an original, authentic SHAWON-O-METER

 First, a bit on the provenance of this particular, and very special piece of Parrot ephemera, and then some history of Shawon-o-meters in general.